taitruong/android-capstone/README.md

 ### Client Project
 Import the client project
-See above to import build.gradle file in the Client folder and select Android SDK folder.
+See above to import build.gradle file in the Client folder.

 Go to Tools>Android>SDK Manager and select the followin packages:
 - Tools: